Sports Medical Science Center

 1. screening

-We perform the following medical checks to prevent sports injuries.
+We conduct the following medical checks to prevent sports injuries.

 (2) Medical examination by a doctor

-(3) Physiological function tests such as electrocardiogram, respiratory function, and ultrasound
+(3) Physiological function tests such as electrocardiogram, respiratory function test, and ultrasound.

-(6) Physical check of tightness, range of motion, muscle strength, etc.
+(6) Physical checks such as tightness, range of motion, and muscle strength.

-3. Regular blood test and body composition measurement, nutritional survey
+3. Regular blood tests, body composition measurements, and nutritional surveys

 Athletic trainers (AT) and strength and conditioning (S&C) trainers provide training at our center and on the ground.

-1. Diagnosis of athletes at our sports medicine clinic
+1. Diagnosis of athletes at our center's Sports Medicine Clinic

 We also provide medical support to top athletes outside the university, including soccer, baseball, and volleyball.